cdsittampalam/documentation/docs/Partner API.md

 ### Generate Key Pair

+You use openssl on your system to generate a key pair.
+If your system doesn't have openssl, you will need to download it from a suitable location.

 1. Generate the key pair by entering this command in openssl.

 ``openssl genrsa -out private.pem 2048``